How to Apply to Lower School

 Children applying to pre-kindergarten, kindergarten and first grade are scheduled for a Saturday morning Play Day at Penn Charter.
 Applicants for second through fifth grades visit for two consecutive school days in their current grade and take reading and math assessments during their visit.

 It is important that the teacher recommendations not be completed by your child’s teacher until late October at the earliest.
 We believe that teachers should be given time to work with your child during the current school year in order to provide us with appropriate feedback about your child’s abilities.
-Recommendations are submitted online directly to the Admissions Office by the teacher; instructions will be provided during the admissions process.
+Instructions for submitting a teacher recommendation.

 Release for School Records Form